Democrats Breathe Sigh Of Relief After Tuesday's Primaries

 At the same time, GOP Rep. Martha Roby was forced into a runoff in Alabama after speaking out against President Trump.
 Roby said she couldn't vote for Trump after the Access Hollywood tape emerged.

 But her district went for Trump by 30 points, and she drew a primary opponent.
-On Tuesday, she only wound up with 39 percent of the vote and will face off against former Rep. Bobby Bright, who finished with 28 percent, or about 10,000 fewer votes.
-There is a catch here, though – Bright isn't a standard Republican.
+On Tuesday, she wound up with only 39 percent of the vote and will face off against former Rep. Bobby Bright, who finished with 28 percent, or about 10,000 fewer votes.
+There is a catch here, though — Bright isn't a standard Republican.
 In fact, he hasn't been a Republican all that long.
-He's a former Democratic member, who voted for Nancy Pelosi for speaker.
+He's a former Democrat who voted for Nancy Pelosi for speaker.

 But Roby clearly has some work to do to get to 50 percent by the runoff on July 17, and the race will test just how short a leash a member of Congress who criticizes the president has with the base.